andreyto/pgp-par/README.md

     placeholders to be populated by the data generated during the analysis.
-Some of them are the suggested locations for the last, manual curation stages of the proteogenomic re-annotation process aimed to culminate in the submission of results to NCBI Peptidome and RefSeq as described in the pipeline protocol publication [[PMC3219674](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3219674/)].
+Some of them are the suggested locations for the last, manual curation stages of the proteogenomic re-annotation process aimed to culminate in the submission of results to NCBI RefSeq as described in the pipeline protocol publication
+    [[PMC3219674](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3219674/)].
     If the user is only interested in the results of the automatic annotation but not in the NCBI submission, those directories can be